jhoerr/cloudmesh-manual/docs/_sources/accounts/aws.md.txt

 ![AWS Services](images/aws/image12.png)

-You can click on `Services` to explore AWS services through their webpage.
+You can click on `Services` to explore AWS services through their Web page.

 ![Explore services](images/aws/image13.png)

 You can also start managing your account and instances through our cloudmesh services.
-This is especially of interest if you use cloudmesh to manage your storage and computational needs while laso being able to leverage other clouds.
+This is especially of interest if you use cloudmesh to manage your storage and computational needs while also being able to leverage other clouds.

 - [ ] To do verify  this works and you have created a user.